Presentation Principle: Capitalize on the collective wisdom in the room.

 Want more strategies for engaging audiences?
 Read these posts, then head over to the American Evaluation Association’s Potent Presentations Initiative (p2i) where you can download my Audience Engagement Strategy book.
 It’s free!

-Do YOU have a favorite audience engagement strategy, or have you used either of these?
+Do YOU have a favorite audience engagement strategy for presentations, or have you used either of these strategies?
 Please share your experience in the comments!